 - Carvins Cove Natural Reserve: Located on the Appalachian Trail, it features a stunning panorama.

 Now it’s time to make your way over to the Blue Ridge Parkway.
-With breathtaking mountain views and an exhilarating ride, an East Coast road trip isn’t complete without spending some time on this stretch.
+With breathtaking mountain views and an exhilarating ride, a NYC to Florida road trip isn’t complete without spending some time on this stretch.

 You’ll probably want to have your camera ready and plan in extra time for stop-offs, as there are many jaw-dropping lookout points.